mohammadbatvaz/ATMSimulator/README.md

-# QuizB - Card to Card Transaction System
+# Card to Card Transaction System

 This project is a simplified **Card-to-Card Transaction System** for a bank, designed and implemented as part of a programming assignment.
 The system manages bank cards, transactions, user authentication, and supports secure money transfers between cards.